finbourne/finbourne-access-sdk-python/sdk/docs/RolesApi.md

 # **remove_policy_collection_from_role**
 > RoleResponse remove_policy_collection_from_role(scope, code, policycollectionscope, policycollectioncode)

-[EXPERIMENTAL] Remove policy collection from role
+[EXPERIMENTAL] RemovePolicyCollectionFromRole: Remove policy collection from role

 Removes a policy collection from a role